rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesomewm.md

 ### Menu bar launcher

-I don't use the menu bar from the wibar, neither in the mouse (I prefer the `Super+p` or `Super+r` shortcuts), so I comment the awesome menu sections:
+I don't use the menu bar from the wibar, neither in the mouse (I prefer the `Super+p` or `Super+r` shortcuts), so I comment the following awesome menu sections:

 ```lua
 --myawesomemenu = {